About This Course

 The BA (Hons) in German is a three-year degree course focusing on aspects of German literature, history, business, philosophy, theatre and film.
 German as a joint honours subject can also be combined with Music and with Drama and Theatre Studies.
-More detailed information about individual module content can be found in the Department Student Handbooks, and in the University Book of Modules.
+More detailed information about individual module content can be found in the Department on our department page., and in the University Book of Modules.

 German can also be taken as a four-year BA International and BA World Languages course in which you will spend Year 3 at one of UCC’s partner universities in Germany or Austria.
 This degree also offers you the opportunity to study your second subject through German.
 More information can be found on the German Department website.

 A BA International or BA World Languages qualifies you as a mediator between different cultures.
 Equipped with key analytic and communicative skills, a wide range of job prospects will be open to you in the various fields of cultural and commercial contact in international institutions and companies.

 Intensive language work in small groups will give you an opportunity to consolidate and deepen your knowledge of German grammar and vocabulary and to become more confident in speaking German.

 The literature and culture course is designed to acquaint students with a series of literary, artistic and filmic examples of modern German culture, representing and fuelling cultural developments in Europe and worldwide.
 Modules include:

 - GE1103 Integrated Written and Oral German Language Course for Beginners (10 credits)